-Because Sollis has been working with NHS commissioning data since 1994, we have the experience needed to offer innovative solutions that meet the data management requirements of commissioners and accountable care organisations.
+Because Sollis has been working with NHS commissioning data since 1994, we have the experience needed to offer innovative solutions that meet the data management requirements of commissioners and Integrated Care Systems.
 Our population health analytics solutions include a scalable data warehouse suitable for use in small NHS Trusts up to multi-organisation, hosted environments.
 While it houses a wide array of NHS datasets, it is by no means limited to national data flows and can capture, store and make available anything from direct access radiology activity to specialist theatre records.

 The Sollis data warehouse is the ideal mechanism for providing an integrated understanding of all of the care a patient receives, from each and every provider.
 It is thus an ideal tool to assist in case management and care planning, for individuals and groups of patients.

 5. Enable commissioners and providers to share data from myriad datasets